es-ude/ElasticNodeMiddleware/README.md

 - Flash: We do not include the code for using the flash memory of the MCU (only of the FPGA).
 The flash memory is for additional data storage.
 - Stub/Skeleton Generation: We do not have generation of the abstraction interface on the MCU (Stub) as well as on the FPGA (Skeleton) in this basic code.
+- Arm Elasticnode: We will publish the elasticnode middleware code for the elasticnode ARM.
+This elasticnode has an ARM MCU instead of an AVR MCU.